 5. Round-Robin brainstorming

-Round-robin is a structured idea-generation technique in which each team member takes turns sharing an idea.
+Round-robin provides structure by allowing each team member to share one idea in turn.
 This ensures equal participation and prevents dominant personalities from monopolizing the discussion.

 This technique encourages equal participation, fosters collaboration, and provides structure to the idea-generating process.